joehoole/portfolio/src/posts/A1_1DeadInternet.md

 ![The piece on display at the Letharby Gallery](./images/DeadInternet/Dead_I.jpg)

 The project emerged from a brief by researchers from Masters Curation at Central Saint Martins (in partnership with the Archive of Destruction) to explore entropy within digital archiving.
-Using 3D modeling and glitch aesthetics, we reimagined archived websites as unstable, deteriorating objects—their data dissolving into noise.
+Using 3D modeling and glitch aesthetics through TouchDesigner, we reimagined archived websites as unstable, deteriorating objects—their data dissolving into noise.
 The CRT’s analog distortion was used as a hauntological motif, showing the ghosts that lie in the machines around us.

 ![The piece on video in studio](./images/DeadInternet/Dead_I.gif)